anfide/GettingCleaningData_CourseProject/README.md

 ## analysis.R script description

-The script manipulates these files, contained in the "UCI HAR Dataset" folder of the provided data set:
+The script manipulates these files contained in the "UCI HAR Dataset" folder of the provided data set:

 * train/X_train.txt, training data set with the 561 variables listed in features.txt
 * train/y_train.txt, numeric activity IDs in the range 1-6. y_train.txt has one row for each row in X_train.txt